 (Perceived Severity)

 11. Doers and Non-doers: How serious would it be if you were not able to provide adequately (housing, clothes, food, education, dowry, land) for your children?
-Vvery serious, somewhat serious, or not serious at all?
+Very serious, somewhat serious, or not serious at all?

 a.
 Very serious